 Skyline Trail

-Sleep here: Cornerstone Motel is right on the edge of the National Park and in the heart of nature.
-It’s a family run motel with friendly and helpful owners and offers private walking trails along the Cheticamp River.
+Sleep here: Cornerstone Motel is right on the edge of the National Park, surrounded by nature.
+This family-run motel has friendly, helpful owners and offers private walking trails along the Cheticamp River.

-Eat here: L’abri is a real local’s favourite, and to get in here you’ll need to book in advance.
-It was created by two locals with a desire to see their home village flourish.
-Meaning ‘The Shelter’, there is a friendly and warm atmosphere, with classic food, cocktails and ocean views.
+Eat here: L’abri is a real local favorite, and you’ll need to book in advance to get a table.
+Created by two locals with a passion for seeing their village thrive, “The Shelter” offers a warm and welcoming atmosphere, along with classic food, cocktails, and stunning ocean views.

 Cheticamp